 - 1/2 cup butter, melted

-- about 2 cups plain corn flakes, crushed, optional ingredient
+- about 2 cups plain corn flakes, crushed (optional)

 - Spray the inside of your crock pot with nonstick cooking spray.
-This will help so the sides do not stick.
+This will help prevent sticking.

-- Chop onion.
-I used a yellow onion for this batch but feel free to use an onion of choice.
+- Chop the onion.
+I used a yellow onion for this batch, but feel free to use any onion you prefer.
 You can also melt the butter so it is ready to go.

 - Set the crock pot on low and cook for about 7 hours.
-(Cooking time will vary depending on your crock pot so don't hesitate to check-in every once in a while) You can also place this on High for a couple of hours if you want to decrease the cooking time.
-Be sure to watch it and stir as needed because the Hi setting will get the potatoes going fast.
+(Cooking time will vary depending on your crock pot, so don't hesitate to check in every once in a while.)
+You can also place this on high for a couple of hours if you want to decrease the cooking time.
+Be sure to watch it and stir as needed because the high setting will get the potatoes to cook fast.